Uccino/Rspeer-bots/LesserSplasher/README.md

 # Lesser demon splasher
+A bot which splashes the lesser demon in the wizard's tower

 ## How to start?
 - Start in the wizard's tower with mind runes and an elemental staff